 You've two options here.

-The second is to use a letting agency.
+The second option is to use a letting agency.

-Get some tenants
+How to find some tenants

 Advertise your property as you would if you were selling it.
 Invest in good photography and make your property look as neutral as possible.